nspcc-dev/neofs-spec/06-blockchain/03-netmap.md

 func LastEpochBlock() int
 ```

-LastEpochBlock method returns block number when current epoch was applied\.
+LastEpochBlock method returns the block number when the current epoch was applied\.

 ##### NewEpoch